jasonbayton/rhino_content/support/change-wallpaper.md

 - K27p
 ---

-To change the wallpaper on your Rhino device:
+To change the wallpaper on your RHINO device:

 <div class="numbered-instructions" markdown="1">
 1. Tap & hold on the home screen